 Song and rap posters with lyrics

-The songs (with instrumental versions)
+The songs (with vocal as well as instrumental versions)

-Fun raps (with instrumental versions)
+Fun classroom raps (with vocal as well as instrumental versions)

 AIM is fully embracing 21st century education with our AIM Portal, which will give students tools to continue their AIM language learning experience at home, so that proficiency will develop even faster in class!